lavaeater/suburban-commando/README.md

 This is kinda hard, we just need to do it, man.

+1. Look for a flock, until found or until bored
+2.

 ### HUD
 Simply an overlay or something like that, displaying ammo, health, score, objectives and such.